NVIDIA/NeMo/tools/nemo_forced_aligner/README.md

 Each CTM file will contain lines of the format:
 `<utt_id> 1 <start time in samples> <duration in samples> <word or token>`.
 Note the second item in the line (the 'channel ID', which is required by the CTM file format) is always 1, as NFA operates on single channel audio.

+# How do I evaluate the alignment accuracy?
+Ideally you would have some 'true' CTM files to compare with your generated CTM files.

+Alternatively (or additionally), you can visualize the quality of alignments using tools such as Gecko, which can play your audio file and display the predicted alignments at the same time.
+The Gecko tool requires you to upload an audio file and at least one CTM file.
+The Gecko tool can be accessed here: https://gong-io.github.io/gecko/.
+More information about the Gecko tool can be found on its Github page here: https://github.com/gong-io/gecko.